 Introduction “What Breathes Fire into the Equations?”

-The idea that the universe is governed by laws of nature has precursors from ancient times, but the view that it is a or even the primary aim of science to discover these laws only became established during the 16th and 17th century when it replaced the then prevalent Aristotelian conception of science.
+The idea that the universe is governed by laws of nature has precursors from ancient times, but the view that it is a primary - or even the primary - aim of science to discover these laws only became established during the 16th and 17th century when it replaced the then prevalent Aristotelian conception of science.
 The most prominent promoters and developers of the new view were Galileo, Descartes, and Newton.
 Descartes, in Le Monde dreamed of an elegant mathematical theory that specified laws that describe the motions of matter and Newton in his Principia went a long way towards realizing this dream.

-Historians of science agree that the emergence and development of the idea of a law governed universe were strongly influenced by 17th century theology and especially by the view that matter is passive and that God’s will is the source of all motion and activity.
+Historians of science agree that the emergence and development of the idea of a law governed universe were strongly influenced by 17th century theology, and especially by the view that matter is passive and that God’s will is the source of all motion and activity.
 This contrasted with the Aristotelian account according to which the universe consists of many different kinds of active entities each with their own powers and capacities.
-The paradigm science for Aristotle was biology which studies living beings whose natures it is to move each in their own ways.
-In contrast to this, the law governed world view considered motions of material objects due entirely to the operation of laws that carry out God’s will.
+The paradigm science for Aristotle was biology which studies living beings whose natures it is to move, each in their own ways.
+By contrast, in the law governed view of the world, the motions of material objects are due entirely to the operation of laws that carry out God’s will.
 The historian Peter Harrison writes:

 Unlike the ontologically rich Aristotelian world, the sparse world of atoms or corpuscles was unpopulated by the qualities, virtues, active principles, and substantial forms that had once invested nature with significant causal agency.
-This was a causally vacant cosmos that would be receptive to the direct volitions of the Deity
+This was a causally vacant cosmos that would be receptive to the direct volitions of the Deity. (reference?)

 Samuel Clarke, Newton’s spokesman in his debate with Leibniz, called laws “God’s volitions”.
 They are the source of all motion.
 Descartes thought that laws could be expressed as theorems of a system characterized by a few mathematical axioms that covered the motions of all matter.
 In his Principia Newton showed how.
 His laws are simple, mathematical, eternal, universal, exceptionless and deterministic.
-These features were thought to reflect God’s benevolent, omnipotent, omnipresent and omniscient nature.
-On this view laws both systematize and govern the world in accord with God’s plan.
+These features were thought to reflect God’s eternal, omnibenevolent, omnipotent, omnipresent, and omniscient nature.
+On this view, laws both systematize and govern the world in accord with God’s plan.

-Without Newton Descartes dream might have died.
-Instead, it initiated a program that led to electromagnetic theory, statistical mechanics, relativity, quantum field theory and in the twentieth century evolved into Steven Weinberg’s dream of a final theory; a theory that specifies the universe’s fundamental ontology and a system of laws that cover every event occurring in space time.
+Without Newton, Descartes dream might have died.
+Instead, it initiated a program that led to electromagnetic theory, statistical mechanics, relativity, quantum field theory, and in the twentieth century evolved into Steven Weinberg’s dream of a final theory: a theory that specifies the universe’s fundamental ontology and a system of laws that cover every event occurring in space-time.

 The idea of laws as deterministic and universal set the stage for diminishing the role of God in science.
 If the universe is governed by such laws, it can be imagined, as Boscovich and Laplace did, that God sets the initial conditions and then leaves it to the laws to do the rest.
-Except for an occasional miracle He no longer needs to be involved in His creation.
+Except for an occasional miracle, He no longer needs to be involved in His creation.
 Forces replaced God as the causes of motion although their operation was still subject to mathematical principles.
-The picture of laws evolving the universe without God’s governance allows scientists to imagine laws entirely without God.
-Even though we still speak of laws “governing” since there is no governor this is understood by most as a metaphor.
+The picture of laws evolving the universe without God’s governance allowed scientists to imagine laws entirely without God.
+Even though we still speak of laws “governing”, since there is no governor, this is understood by most as a metaphor.